Advocacy > Human Rights

 The DRC has a broad mandate which covers violence, abuse, neglect and exploitation.

 The DRC was established in April 2019 and was due to end in April 2022.
-A 17-month extension was granted by the Federal Government in May 2021.
+A 17-month extension was granted by the Federal Government in May 2021 taking the end date for submissions to 31 December 2022.
 The Final Report is now due on 29 September 2023.

-People can make submissions regarding any of the following settings:
+People could make submissions regarding any of the following settings:

 - Disability services

-These settings often form the focus of the DRC Public Hearings.
+These settings often formed the focus of the DRC Public Hearings.

 Focus and aims